-An article authored by Dr. Matt Darr, Mr. Ben Rethmel, and Mr. Randall Reeder offers results from research conducted at The Ohio State University on how the handling of bulk soybean seed can affect germination.
+An article authored by Dr. Matt Darr, Mr. Ben Rethmel, and Mr. Randall Reeder provides results from research conducted to determine how the handling of bulk soybean seed can affect germination.

-The researchers measured germination rates of soybean seed that had been subjected to four systems used for transporting seed from a gravity wagon to the bulk storage container on planters (for pictures and a detailed description of each transport system, see the article).
+The researchers measured germination rates of soybean seed that had been subjected to four systems used for transporting seed from a gravity wagon to the bulk storage container on planters [for pictures and a detailed description of each transport system, see the article].
+The four delivery systems were:

-- 16-ft. brush auger, 6-in.-diameter steel tube; - 16-ft. steel auger, 6-in.-diameter steel tube; - 16-ft. plastic cupped auger, 6-in.-diameter steel tube; and - 18-ft. rubber-paddled belt conveyor, 6-in.-diameter steel tube.
+- 16-ft. brush auger, 6-in.-diameter steel tube; - 16-ft. steel auger, 6-in.-diameter steel tube; - 16-ft. plastic cupped auger, 6-in.-diameter steel tube; - 18-ft. rubber-paddled belt conveyor, 6-in.-diameter steel tube.

 During the tests, variety, seed size, seed moisture content, seed temperature, testing room conditions, and transport angle of each system were constant.
-Each handling system was in like-new condition to eliminate the effect of wear and machinery quality on the test.
+Each handling system was in like-new condition at the start of the test to eliminate the effect of wear and machinery quality on the results.
 A standard 10 bu/minute flow rate was used.
 The warm germination test was used to measure germination of seed from each delivery system plus germination of seed from a control lot that was not handled through any bulk method.

-Results are in the following table.
-Seed emanating from the plastic cupped auger system were similar in germination to that of the control seed.
-Germination of seed emanating from the belt conveyor, brush auger, and steel auger systems was at least 6% lower than germination of seed from the control lot.
+Results are in the following list and table.

+- Seed emanating from the plastic cupped auger system were similar in germination to that of the control seed. - Germination of seed emanating from the belt conveyor, brush auger, and steel auger systems was at least 6% lower than germination of seed from the control lot.